nais/examples/db-dings/README.md

 # Spring Boot with PostgreSQL

 This is a simple example application that demonstrates how to use Kotlin, Spring Boot, and PostgreSQL together.
-The application provides a REST API for managing heroes, which are stored in a PostgreSQL database.
+The application provides a REST API for managing products and reviews, which are stored in a PostgreSQL database.

 ## Prerequisites